indexdata/localindices/doc/dev-notes.md

 Development system on Linux
 ---------------------------

+*Note that these steps have been put into an Ansible playbook (dev-deploy.yml), and a Vagrantfile has been created that will build the system below as a VM by typing "vagrant up" in the root of the localindices directory.*

+* For more information about Vagrant: http://vagrantup.com
+* For more information about Ansible: http://www.ansible.com

 #### General setup and LUI-Solr

 Here's what I did on a relatively clean Debian Jessie install (with